CBIIT/R-cometsAnalytics/Tutorial/docs/02-stepbystep.md

  <span class='textf'>**f.
 Tag**</span> select metabolites for further analysis.
 This creates a subset of metabolites that can then be specified in the interactive output.

-  <span class='textg'>**Explore further **</span> further results can be ordered according to name of outcome, exposure, or "adjvars", or by correlation coefficient, p-value, or n.
+  <span class='textg'>**Explore further **</span> further results can be ordered according to name of outcome, exposure, or __adjvars__, or by correlation coefficient, p-value, or n.
 Alternatively, you can use the search boxes to search for specific metabolites or define thresholds.
  </div>

 <a href="static/output_interactivemode_3.png"><img src="static/output_interactivemode_3.png" style="width: 60%"></a>